mike-ward/mike-ward.github.io/_posts/2009-12-06-desk-drive-1-8-2-update-bug-fixes-new-translation.md

 ---
 layout: post
-title:  Desk Drive 1.8.2 Update, Bug Fixes, New Translation
+title: 'Desk Drive 1.8.2 Update, Bug Fixes, New Translation'
 ---
 I’ve had sporadic reports about [Desk Drive](/deskdrive) crashing when removing flash drives.
 With a help of few users, I think I’ve fixed this little gremlin at last.
 May it rest in peace.